-Residents can now “bank” Maintenance of Certification (MOC) Part 4 credit that they will be able to apply to their MOC requirements once they’re certified.
+Residents and fellows can now “bank” Maintenance of Certification (MOC) Part 4 credit that they will be able to apply to their MOC requirements once they are certified.

-You register for your ABP Portfolio any time after November of your PL1 year.
+You register for your ABP Portfolio any time after November of your R1 year.

-As part of the MOC for Residents program, you’ll have full access to all ABP-developed activities, including Self-Assessment (Part 2) and Part 4 activities.
-However, you can only earn bankable credit for Part 4 activities.
+As part of the MOC for Residents program, you will have full access to all ABP-developed activities, including Self-Assessment (Part 2) and Part 4 activities.
+However, residents and noncertified fellows can only earn bankable credit for Part 4 activities.

 You can receive credit by: